An extremal property of the symmetric decreasing rearrangement: Background and notation

-In the setting of log concave functions, the analogue of a polytope inscribed in a convex body with $N$ vertices is called a log affine minorant with $N$ break points.
-This concept was introduced in \cite{Hoehner-2023} as follows.
-The \emph{convex hull} $\conv(A)$ of a set $A\subset\R^n$ is the smallest convex set containing $A$, that is, $\conv(A)=\cap \{C: C\text{ is convex and }C\supset A\}$.
-The convex hull of a set contained in the epigraph of a convex function may be defined as follows (see \cite{Hoehner-2023}).
+In the setting of convex functions, the analogue of a polytope inscribed in a convex body with $N$ vertices is called an inner linearization with $N$ break points.
+Inner linearizations have been studied extensively in convex optimization and stochastic programming; see for example \cite{Bertsekas2011, BL-stochastic-book}.
+Let us now describe their construction.
+Given $\psi\in{\rm Conv}(\R^n)$ and a finite point set $\mathbf{X}_N:=\{(x_i,y_i)\}_{i=1}^N\subset\epi(\psi)$ with $x_i\in\dom(\psi)$ and $y_i\geq\psi(x_i)$, consider the convex hull of the vertical rays with these endpoints: